< Back to Resources

 One of the biggest opportunities in the facilities management field today is without a doubt making the shift to a preventive maintenance model.
 Not only does an effective planned preventive maintenance program (or PM program, for short) result in significant savings in emergency maintenance repairs, but it also extends the life of equipment and boosts employee retention.

 As the Director of Technical Services at City, George Campbell oversees service delivery to grocery store and other retail clients.
 One of the most critical parts of his job is designing and implementing PM programs.
-Keep reading to learn the best practices he lives by for a successful preventive maintenance program.
+Keep reading to learn the elements of preventive maintenance as well as the best practices George lives by for a successful preventive maintenance program.

 The biggest source of failure when it comes to a preventive maintenance program is failing to fully commit to one in the first place.
 This makes getting buy-in for a proactive approach one of the most important steps for ensuring success.
 As George explains, preventive maintenance must be embraced as the foundation of your facilities management program, or you simply won’t make time for it.